-- You can articulate from the Associate Degree in Environmental Horticulture to the Bachelor of Environments at Melbourne.
+- You can articulate from the Associate Degree in Urban Horticulture to the Bachelor of Environments at Melbourne.
 To be eligible, you will require a minimum average grade over the two years of the Associate Degree of 75%.

 - The Burnley campus has over 120 years of tradition in horticultural practice.
 Set in nine hectares of beautiful, heritage-listed gardens, Burnley is only 7 km from Melbourne’s CBD.